 - Bachelor of Commerce/Business Science in Actuarial Science (ADP)

-You did not choose a specific degree programme when you applied, except if you wanted to study Actuarial Science.
+You do not choose a specific degree programme when you apply, except if you want to study Actuarial Science.

-Actuarial Science: If you did not meet the conditional offer points for Actuarial Science, but you met the criteria for the other Commerce degrees, we would have automatically made you an offer for those degrees.
+Actuarial Science: If you do not meet the conditional offer points for Actuarial Science, but you meet the criteria for the other Commerce degrees, we will automatically make you an offer for those degrees.
 If, in your final Matric and NBT results, you meet the minimum Actuarial Science entrance criteria, you will be eligible to register for an Actuarial Science degree.

 All other Commerce undergraduate degrees: Your final choice of which degree or discipline to register for is made ONLY at the end of Orientation at the beginning of the first year, once you have received more information on each specialisation.